 PC Based 12 Station Life Tester

-Schap’s PC Based 12 Station Life Tester is a very flexible control system intended for endurance testing of either mechanical devices with 12 VDC motors (requiring up to 70 amperes), or non-powered mechanical devices, using suitable fixturing and pneumatic actuators.
+SCHAP’s PC Based 12 Station Life Tester is a very flexible control system intended for endurance testing of either mechanical devices with 12 VDC motors (requiring up to 70 amperes), or non-powered mechanical devices, using suitable fixtures and pneumatic actuators.

 The basic form of this tester operates only D.C. motors and can accommodate up to four motors.
 This can take the form of a single 4-motor assembly (such as a six-way power seat track with a two-way power recliner), or four single-motor assemblies (such as a stand-alone seat recliner, or a power window regulator), or a combination of both.
 Also, not all of the four output channels need to be used.

 The PC Based 12 Station Life Tester includes an additional valve pack at one end that includes four double solenoid air valves with a single pressure regulator under each station and quick disconnect fittings.

 Each valve operates in tandem with a motor output so that all of the capabilities mentioned above can be simply applied to a pneumatic actuator on a test fixture instead of a motor.
 This means that the tester can accommodate up to four actuators.
 It is even possible to mix motors and pneumatic actuators!

 Once the mechanical test arrangement is set up, the tester is manually programmed using a keyboard and mouse to operate any or all of the motors (or actuators) concurrently, in any directional combination, based on any of four operation modes: current, time, voltage, or limit switches.
 These four modes refer to what input is required to cause the tester to go to the next step in the desired sequence.